Image Noise and Noise Images in Computer Vision, Photography and Embedded Vision

 Denoising can be applied to mitigate noise.
 The approach is different for each of the two categories of noise.

-Many multi-pixel (Spatial) denoising algorithms use a frequency filter to reduce the variation in pixel intensity.
-This filter also filters out information included in the image.
+Many multi-pixel (Spatial) denoising algorithms use a range of methods, including frequency filtering, local and nonlocal averaging, and learned denoisers, to reduce the variation in pixel intensity.
+These methods also remove real information from the image.

-Hasinoff, et. al. "Burst Photography for high dynamic range and low light cameras"
+Hasinoff et al. "Burst photography for high dynamic range and low-light imaging on mobile cameras"

 Denoising (Spatial) Creates Texture Blur and Loss